Why - Our Vision

 Pickwick Academy Trust and its schools are working together to ensure all pupils attend a UNICEF Rights Respecting School.
 We believe that by understanding their own rights, which are embedded in the United Nation's Convention on the Rights of the Child (UNCRC), our pupils will learn to respect and value the rights of others.
 The Convention recognises that all children and young people have the right to be treated with dignity and fairness, to be protected, to develop to their full potential and to participate - principles the Trust fully endorses.

-James has over 20 years education experience and 16 as a leader.
-He is the CEO of Pickwick Academy Trust, previously the Director of Pickwick Learning Teaching School Alliance and the sub-regional lead for the Teaching School Council for Swindon, Wiltshire and Gloucestershire.
+James has over 25 years education experience and 20 as a leader.
+He is the Chief Executive Officer of Pickwick Academy Trust, previously the Director of Pickwick Learning Teaching School Alliance and the sub-regional lead for the Teaching School Council for Swindon, Wiltshire and Gloucestershire.
 He is passionate about teaching and learning, and bringing people together effectively to improve outcomes for pupils.

 Amy Tapscott has particular responsibility for oversight of professional development and learning across the trust, supporting schools with curriculum development, trainee teachers and early career teachers as well as leadership development.
 She has been working in education for over 25 years, teaching in classes across KS1 and KS2 and more recently training SCITT trainee teachers.

-Ray has been in the teaching profession for 36 years.
-He has been a Nursery, FS2, KS1 and KS2 teacher, deputy headteacher, head teacher and now the Executive Hub Leader for the South Hub.
+Ray has been in the teaching profession for over 35 years.
+He has been a Nursery, FS2, KS1 and KS2 teacher, deputy headteacher, head teacher and now the Director of Education for Pickwick's North Dorset Hub.
 Ray also taught in a Special School for two years with an ASD focus.
 He has also been an early years adviser for Wiltshire for two years.
 Ray believes a collaborative approach to education is the only way to achieve lasting change in schools.
 He also believes that having an international dimension to the curriculum is vital in this globally connected world.
 He has taught in America and Japan and has also built lasting partnerships with schools in France, Belgium, China and Zambia.

-Rebecca Bone is the Headteacher of Winterslow CE Primary School, as well as one of Pickwick's Executive Headteachers, with particular responsibility for the schools in our South Wiltshire Hub and our partnership with the Salisbury Diocesan Board of Education.
-Rebecca has enjoyed over 20 years in the teaching profession and has taught, and been part of the senior leadership team, in a variety of settings, ranging from small village schools to a large town school.
-Rebecca is passionate about learning and her school's vision of 'Explore, Discover and Sparkle' really epitomises her educational philosophy.
+Rebecca Bone is the Director of Education for our South Wiltshire Hub of schools, and has overall responsibility for church school flourishing and our partnership with the Salisbury Diocesan Board of Education.
+Rebecca has enjoyed over 22 years in the teaching profession and has taught, and been part of the senior leadership team, in a variety of settings, ranging from small village schools to a large town school.
+Rebecca is passionate about teaching, learning and leadership.

 Rebecca has three children and enjoys spending her summer holidays backpacking and travelling together as a family.